tdwg/website/conferences/2024/index.md

 The call for abstracts (individual contributions) will go out in early March.
 Watch for the announcement!

+## Accommodations

+The conference will be held at the Okinawa Convention Center (OCC), not a hotel, so we have not arranged for room-blocks to be held at one or more local hotels.
+We recommend looking at the hotels listed under [Neighborhood Accommodations](https://www.oki-conven.jp/en/neighborhoodaccommodations/) on the OCC website, or simply searching for near by hotels on your favorite travel or mapping site.

 ## [Visit Okinawa Japan](https://visitokinawajapan.com/){:target="_blank"}

 Information not to miss from the [Visit Okinawa Japan](https://visitokinawajapan.com/){:target="_blank"} website: